codio/knowledge/source/instructors/authoring/guides/project_book.rst

 Book assignments
 ****************

 A book is intended to replicate a hard-copy book.
 It contains a lot of content, often an entire course of content.
 Let's look at the case of a course called **Introduction to Java**.
 If this was a regular book, it might contain 500 pages.
 If you used project assignments to create this content, you might end up with a very large number of assignments, say 50.
-As we mentioned above, when students are revising and want to randomly move between different assignments to review content, the can get frustrated by the time it takes to switch assignments.
+As we mentioned above, when students are revising and want to randomly move between different assignments to review content, they can get frustrated by the time it takes to switch assignments.

 A book addresses this issue by offering sophisticated table to contents management with nested chapters and sections.
 As a result, you can put all of your content into a single book, with a single box running in the background.